-16.4.2 In the NAT HLA the Mach number technique is used to manage longitudinal separations between aircraft following the same track.
+14.4.2 In the NAT HLA the Mach number technique is used to manage longitudinal separations between aircraft following the same track.
 With the implementation of OWAFS, operators will have more efficiencies in the NAT.
-Chapter 7 provides more detailed information about the application of Mach number techniques.
 Chapter 4 provides details about ATC flight planning (ICAO FPL) requirements.
 Operators can flight plan cost index (ECON) provided that the planned true Mach number for any portion of the flight within the NAT is specified in Item 15 of the ICAO FPL.

-16.5 FPL COMPLETION
+14.5 FPL COMPLETION